 According to ET News, Hewlett-Packard (HP) recently launched NB equipped with Samsung display OLED panel.
 Samsung Display will continue to negotiate with HP and adjust panel supply time and shipments in order to cooperate with the product.
 The HP Spectre x360 is equipped with a 13.3-inch OLED panel, which is thinner than the LCD panel NB and weighs only 50 grams.

 Hewlett-Packard pointed out that the NB color performance of the OLED panel is significantly improved.
 The NB is based on professional use such as image editing, photo, and drawing.
 It targets high-end customers and sells for $1,499.
-In the past, OLED panels were less used in the NB field because of the burn-in phenomenon of OLED panels.
+In the past, OLED panels were less likely to be used in the NB field because of the burn-in phenomenon of OLED panels.

 However, with the continuous development of OLED material technology, many related problems have been solved.
 From 2016, OLED panels will gradually be applied to the NB and monitor markets.
 In addition, Lenovo and Dell have also announced that NB and monitors equipped with OLED panels are in the preparation stage.

-In addition to Xiaomi, the Korean industry has also announced that Lejin Display will supply curved displays to mainland China.
+In addition to Xiaomi, the Korean industry has also reported that Lejin Display will supply curved displays to mainland China.
 In addition, LG Display will also supply automotive OLED lighting, and has been favored by the international automotive giant Audi.